 To Treat You: Upon signing the agency’s Consent to Treatment form, you are allowing Horizon to use or share your medical information to provide you with treatment or medical services.
 For example, we will share medical information about you with doctors, nurses, therapists, and other people who are taking care of you.
 We may contact you to communicate treatment options and other related benefits or services.

 For Healthcare Operations: We can use and share your health information to run our practice, improve your care, and contact you when necessary.
 We may use your health information to review our treatment and services, to perform business planning activities, and to evaluate and improve our staff and the quality of care you receive.

 Billing and Payment Use of Your Health Information: To receive payment of services, your health information may be sent to companies or other organizations responsible for payment coverage.
 A monthly bill from Horizon is sent to the responsible party you have identified.

-Email and Text Messages: You may elect to have appointment reminders sent to you by email or text message.
-Email and text messages could be inadvertently or intentionally intercepted, read, and/or copies by unintended recipients.
+Email and Text Messages: You may elect to have appointment reminders and other limited service information sent to you by email or text message.
+Email and text messages could be inadvertently or intentionally intercepted, read, and/or copied by unintended recipients.

 Sign In: We may have you sign in when you arrive at one of our facilities.
 We may also call out your name when we are ready to see you.